Periodic solutions to Kobayashi--Warren--Carter systems: Introduction

-In the system (S), the principal target is the piecewise constant case of the orientation angle $ \theta $, realized by the weighted total-variation $ \int_\Omega \alpha(\eta)|D \theta| $ in \eqref{freeEnergyOrg}, and it is said to be desirable to capture the \emph{facet structure} in a polycrystal.
-Actually, in the original works of Kobayashi--Warren--Carter \cite{MR1752970,MR1794359}, a number of targetted solutions were exemplified, via structural observations under 1D setting of $ \Omega $, and the numerical experiments in 1D and 2D settings of spatial domains.
-Additionally, Giga--Giga \cite{MR2746654} and Giga--Kobayashi \cite{MR1865089} dealt with 1D-singular diffusion equation, as a toy-problem of \eqref{2}, and succeeded to analyze the fundamental rule of the behavior of piecewise constant solutions.
+In the system (S), the principal target is the piecewise constant case of the orientation angle $ \theta $, which is achieved by the weighted total variation $ \int_\Omega \alpha(\eta)|D \theta| $ in \eqref{freeEnergyOrg}, and it is desirable to capture the \emph{facet structure} in a polycrystal.
+In the original studies by Kobayashi--Warren--Carter \cite{MR1752970,MR1794359}, a number of targeted solutions were exemplified via structural observations in the 1D setting of $ \Omega $, and numerical experiments in the 1D and 2D settings of spatial domains.
+Additionally, Giga--Giga \cite{MR2746654} and Giga--Kobayashi \cite{MR1865089} addressed the 1D-singular diffusion equation as a toy problem of \eqref{2} and successfully analyzed the fundamental rule of the behavior of piecewise constant solutions.